cenaav/External-Attention-pytorch/README.md

 ---

-# Forked Repository

-This is a forked version of the original repository.

 ## Updates in This Version
 - Added new dependencies during the installation process.
 - Fixed several bugs to enhance functionality.